 - "Celebrate Monty's life by donating to the Future Farmers of America organization in his name."

-- "Those who wish to gather in memory of Mariah are welcome to raise a glass with friends at Bob's Corner Bar on Saturday, May 24 at 3 PM."
+- "Those who wish to gather in memory of Mariah are welcome to raise a glass with friends at Bob's Corner Bar on Saturday, May 24."

 - "We all know how much Gabe loved hummingbirds, so all who wish to honor his life are invited to hang a hummingbird feeder at their home."

 - "Danni's Facebook page will remain open and all are welcome to post memories and final words to her there."